KNclusive/Crop_Disease_CLIP-API/README.md

 The Test.py is an inference enabled python file to test the API.
 To run the file, replace the base_url with the public IP of your container.
 Provide image paths from the Inference_set or any other image.

+To run the docker file on local host clone the repository, cd into clip and run "docker compose up --build" in cmd.
+This will start creating a docker container and image.
+You can then see the IP for local host on which the container has spinned up, You can query, get-post on this local IP.